 Chang said department supervisors met in a nearby parking lot, sorted papers and called employees to pick up documents.

-City planners faced a steep learning curve at the start of the pandemic.
-The department faced a steep drop in demand when the county shut down all construction on March 16.
+The department’s staff faced a steep learning curve at the start of the pandemic as well as a steep drop in demand when the county shut down all construction on March 16.

 Less than two months later, the county permitted construction to resume and the department began conducting inspections at nearly the same rate as before.
-Prior to the pandemic, the building division processed 500 “counts”—individual visits by a city inspector to a project site—each day.
+Prior to the pandemic, the building division processed 500 “counts”—individual visits by city inspectors to various project sites—each day.
 That dropped to an average of 400 counts per day during the pandemic, and now exceeds 450 per day.

 Spokesperson Cheryl Wessling said permit fees pay for all building division activities.

-With the halt in construction and permit applications at the start of the pandemic, building division revenue decreased by 14%, or $5 million.
+With the halt in construction and a slowing of permit applications at the start of the pandemic, building division revenue decreased by 14%, or $5 million.

 Compare that to the planning division, which splits duties between reviewing projects and updating the city’s General Plan, the city’s ruling land use document.
 Wessling said the planning budget only decreased 6% during the pandemic.
 Code enforcement, which responds to calls ranging from building code violations to abandoned cars, has a distinct operational model.
 The division’s budget is mostly drawn from the general fund, and partly from fees for their annual inspections of apartment buildings.

 The building division is finally catching up, just in time for a rise in demand.
-Chang said the department launched a virtual appointment system for building permits that allows residents and developers to pick a time to consult with staff on how to obtain the permits needed for their particular projects.
+Chang said the department launched a virtual appointment system for building permits in early March that allows residents and developers to pick a time to submit plans and consult with staff on how to obtain the permits needed for their particular projects.

-While people are booking appointments through the system, Chang said the current wait time is long.
-The next available appointment is at the end of June.
+While people are able to book appointments through the system, Chang said the current wait time is long.
+The next available appointment may be six weeks out.

 “We just don’t have enough people to handle the workflow,” Chang said.
 “Customers are frustrated right now.”